orlof/xcb3-vscode-ext/README.md

 * `xcbasic.packer`
   * Absolute path to external packer of your choice (e.g. Exomizer or ZX0)
 * `xcbasic.builder`
-  * Absolute path to external builder of your choice (e.g. c1541)
+  * Absolute path to external disc builder of your choice (e.g. c1541)

-These settings provide file paths (e.g. `${config:xcbasic3.emulator}`) that you can use in `.vscode/tasks.json`.
-This allows you to store `.vscode/tasks.json` in version control and ensure that it can work correctly in different computers regardless of the tool locations.
+These settings can be used as file paths (e.g. `${config:xcbasic3.emulator}`) in `.vscode/tasks.json`.
+This allows you to store `.vscode/tasks.json` in version control and ensure that tasks work correctly in different computers regardless of the tool locations.

 ## Usage